-A receiver channel is often used to securely fix the FLATDEK® roof to the main building - usually to the building fascia, but the channel can be fixed to a solid wall if there is sufficient height to take wind uplift (Figure 1).
+A receiver channel is often used to securely fix the FLATDEK® II roof to the main building-usually to the building fascia, but the channel can be fixed to a solid wall if there is sufficient height to take wind uplift (Figure 1).

-LAYING FLATDEK®
+LAYING FLATDEK® II

 - 1. Before you join sheets, it is important to remove the protective plastic coating otherwise the sheets won't clip together properly.
-Be careful to place the sheets on a soft surface to prevent scratching. - Insert the closed-cell foam strip into the receiver channel with some silicone behind it to hold it in position. - 3.
+Be careful to place the sheets on a soft surface to prevent scratching. - 2.
+Insert the closed-cell foam strip into the receiver channel - 3.
 Push the first sheet firmly into the receiver channel, with the female (overlapping) rib to the edge of the roof (Figure 2). - 4.
 Fix the sheet at the beam end (Figure 1).
 Tighten screws until washer is just gripped enough to give a weathertight seal.
-Don't tighten any more. - Squeeze a closed-cell foam insert into the receiver channel and massage it to fit neatly all round.
-Use a small quantity of silicone to hold it in position. - 6.
+Don't tighten any more. - 5.
+Squeeze a closed-cell foam insert into the receiver channel and massage it to fit neatly all round. - 6.
 Fix the sheet at the receiver channel end (Figure 1). - 7.
 Place the next sheet with its female (overlapping) rib on top of the male (underlapping) rib of the first sheet.
 Engage the ribs at the channel end for the first 100mm (Figure 3). - 8.
 With a rubber mallet, tap the sheet into the receiver channel, ensuring the sheet beds firmly in the foam strip. - 9.
 Complete engaging the ribs. - 10.
 Check that the sheet fits snugly against the previous sheet by looking at the join between the sheets on the underside.
 Fix the sheet as previously described.
 Repeat the process until all sheets are laid. - 11.
-Ensure all the closed cell foam are placed between the ribs.
+Ensure all the closed cell foam inserts are placed between the ribs.